 Quigley has served as a director and member of the executive committee of Harness Tracks of America, as a director of the United States Trotting Association, as a member of the Racing Advisory Board of the American Horse Council, as the president of International Thoroughbred Breeders Inc., and as a member of the board of directors of the Thoroughbred Racing Association of America.

-Bob Quigley is the father of three children, son Kevin and daughters Kelly and Karen.
-He has five grandchildren.
-Bob and his wife Wanda reside in Hallandale Beach, Florida.
+Robert Quigley passed away on February 17, 2020 at the age of 90.
+He is the father of three children, son Kevin and daughters Kelly and Karen, and five grandchildren.
+He and his wife Wanda resided in Hallandale Beach, Florida.